cordbleibaum/GW2TemplateSets/readme.md

 #### Current Limitations:
 - You can't use most special chars in template set names, because the names are used as folder names at the moment
+- You have to reopen ArcDPS buildtemplates window after loading a set

 #### *This is not completely tested yet, you might loose buildtemplates if there is still a bug.
 And possibly in catastrophic cases more data (unlikely, but in theory possible, when deleting folders, that such a bug exists)*